Fyxerz/Prod/prod prep/components/md_parsing.md

     	+ showcase of image immediately below
     + Table (table)
     	+ if table[rows asterisk columns]
-    	+ changeable on actual preview.
+    	+ changeable on actual preview because it creates and actual table.

-+ Inline text entities - Check all characters
+## Inline text entities - Check all characters
 	+ Bold (b)
 		+ Start on asterisk end at next one.
 	+ Italic (i)